Arabinda Rajkhowa

-Arabinda Rajkhowa (born Rajib Rajkonwar), alias Mijanur Rahman Choudhury, is a former chairman of ULFA and the current head of ULFA pro-talks faction which signed a peace accords with the Centre and the Assam government in the presence of Union Home Minister Amit Shah and Assam Chief Minister Himanta Biswa Sarma to solve the problem of insurgency in the region.
+Arabinda Rajkhowa (born Rajib Rajkonwar) is a former chairman of ULFA and the current head of ULFA pro-talks faction which signed a peace accords with the Centre and the Assam government in the presence of Union Home Minister Amit Shah and Assam Chief Minister Himanta Biswa Sarma to solve the problem of insurgency in the region.

 He is one of the founder members of the group.
 He was also the Vice-President of the Indo-Burma Revolutionary Front.
 He was a leader of the Asom Jatiyatabadi Yuva Chatra Parishad (AJYCP), a radical students' group in Assam, before he founded ULFA.

 Personal life

 He was born to a prominent freedom fighter Umakanta Rajkonwar (born on 11 January 1901) and Damayanti Rajkonwar, ardent followers of Mahatma Gandhi, in 1956 in Ujani Konwargaon, Lakwa under Simaluguri in Sibsagar.

 For his father, Umakanta Rajkonwar's outstanding contribution to the freedom movement, the Government of India awarded him Tamra Patra and a political pension in 1997 by Govt. of India.
 Rajkonwar is direct descendant of Ahom Prince Mantan Charing Raja, younger brother of Ahom King Jogeswar Singha of Assam, son of Baga Konwar Tipam Raja of Assam.

 By profession, Arabinda Rajkhowa was a schoolteacher.
 He is said to be a soft-spoken and is fluent in nearly half a dozen languages.

 In the late 1990s, Rajkhowa married Kaveri Kachari, a budding poet of that time.
 They had to spend the initial days of their marriage in jungles of Assam and Bhutan.
 They have two children Khamseng Bohagi Rajkumari (Daughter) and Aicheng Rajkonwar (Son).

 Daughter, Khamseng Bohagi Rajkumari is currently the C.E.O of Charaideo Silk and Agro Producer Company Ltd.